 Kenauk is an ideal location for a research institute because of its extensive size, undisturbed wilderness as well as its uniqueness as a pristine watershed and wildlife corridor.
 The abundance and diversity of flora and fauna in combination with the properties unique history provides endless possibilities for research and education.

-The vision is to establish a baseline inventory of biodiversity and monitor the property with a 100 year time horizon.
-With time, Kenauk will become a laboratory for monitoring climate change and human impacts.
+The vision is to establish a baseline inventory of biodiversity and monitor the property for climate change and human impacts with a perpetual 100-year time horizon.

-The vision is to establish a baseline inventory of biodiversity and monitor the property with a 100 year time horizon.
-With time, Kenauk will become a laboratory for monitoring climate change and human impacts.
+The vision is to establish a baseline inventory of biodiversity and monitor the property for climate change and human impacts with a perpetual 100-year time horizon.

-The Kenauk Institute commits to accomplishing this mission and vision in a manner that is accessible, rights-based, gender-responsive, culturally appropriate, and inclusive.
+Equity and Inclusion: We are committed to accomplishing our mission in ways that are accessible, rights-based, gender-responsive, culturally appropriate, and inclusive.

 Kenauk has been protected through private ownership since the King of France originally granted this 65,000 acre wilderness domain to Francois de Laval, a Bishop of New France in 1674.